 Outside of school, I am a practising Catholic and am part of the Children’s Liturgy team for our parish.
 My Italian ancestry has helped me to develop a love of growing and preparing food for my family, and we enjoy walking it off using our National Trust membership!

-Mr O Ford - Senior Lead (Behaviour & Welfare)
+Mr O Ford - Senior Lead (Behaviour & ATTENDANCE)

 I began my teaching career at St Joseph’s in 2013.
 During my time here I have been fortunate enough to work as a part of two fantastic departments in ICT and PE.
 This has pushed me to constantly diversify and evolve my practise and the chance to work with our students both in the classroom and on the sports field.
 This has given me the opportunity to appreciate all of our student’s strengths, both academic and athletic.

 Since joining St Joseph’s I have had the chance to fill many roles including; Form Tutor, Head of Margaret House and Head of Faculty for Technology.
 Now, alongside Mr Bartel, I assume the role of Senior Leader with a focus on Behaviour and Attendance.
 The pastoral care of our pupils has always been my passion and I consider myself very lucky to be working at St Joseph’s where the emphasis is placed so strongly on the success of the whole child and not purely focussed on exam results.

 Outside of school I like to keep active as a member of Parkwood Gym and also as a part of the Salisbury Basketball team who play in the Solent Area League.
 I am an avid Chelsea fan and currently hold the trophy for the St Joseph’s Fantasy Football league.
 However no weekend is complete without spending time with my family watching box sets!